CrescentRR/GoARacle/README.md

 -Use the Mark Off button to get a running count of how much priority score is needed in each world.

 ## Changelog

+10/16/20 (v1.4.2): Using Mark Off to track items in worlds that do not have a report revealed for them now show the number of points you have in that world in the Popout window.
+Fixed an issue where Trinity Limit was not being tracked in reports.
+Changed the world name of "Disney Castle and Timeless River" to "Disney Castle and TR".

 10/12/20 (v1.4.1): Fixed an issue where the popout window would not be able to be shared via window capture.
 Added a label to the popout window's hints to say what hint it is.